zdharma-continuum/zinit/README.md

         url = https://notabug.org/zdharma/zui
     ```

+    One other ice is `proto`.
+Use `proto"git"` with Github to be able to use private repositories.

   - Completion-management supports completions provided in subdirectory, like in `zsh-users/zsh-completions`
     plugin.
 With `ice` modifier `blockf` (block-fpath), you can manage such completions: